 There are a couple of things to be aware of as you’re getting ready for your biometrics appointment.

-First, only the spouse applying for a green card needs to attend the appointment; the sponsoring spouse is not required to come along, although he or she can.
+First, only the family member applying for a green card needs to attend the appointment; the sponsor is not required to come along, although he or she can.

 Secondly, it’s important to bring the following documents:

 - A photo ID, such as your passport or driver’s license

 - The notice you got from USCIS informing you of the time and place of your biometrics appointment

 - Any other receipt notices you’ve gotten from USCIS